kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 # Motivation

 File and block are first class citizens within the Kubernetes ecosystem.
 Object, though very different under the hood, is a popular means of storing data, especially against very large data sources.
 As such, we feel it is in the interest of the community to integrate object storage into Kubernetes, supported by the SIG-Storage community.
 In doing so, we can provide Kubernetes cluster users and administrators a normalized and familiar means of managing object storage.

-While absolute portability cannot be guaranteed because of incompatibilities between object store protocols, workloads reliant on a given protocol (e.g. one of S3, GCS, Azure Blob) may be defined in a manifest and deployed wherever that protocol is supported.
-When a workload (app pod, deployment, configs) is moved to another cluster which supports the basic infrastructure as the original cluster (e.g. namespaces, bucket classes, provisioners, etc.), then the workload can be moved to a new cluster without requiring any changes in the user manifests.
+When a workload (app pod, deployment, configs) is moved to another cluster, as long as the new cluster runs a COSI controller that supports the same object protocol, then the workload can be moved to a new cluster without requiring any changes in the user manifests.

 ## User Stories